stareyednya/stareyednya.github.io/pages/gamedev.md

   * Moving enemies using A* pathfinding to navigate to the player and attack them, some only 'awakened' when the player moves close
   * Enemies with magic attacks that attack certain tiles around them each cycle.
   * Enemies with magic attacks that target the player's current position, some with predictive shot.
 * Scoring System: players can earn points for the number of rooms cleared with a bonus for no damage taken and from defeating enemies.
+* Enemies, their attacks, and items have animation.
+* Increasing Difficulty: the more rooms a player completes in a run, the more enemies will appear in following rooms.
 * An introductory cutscene and title screen.
 * A full tutorial.
 * Four different game modes: 2 minute timer, 5 minutes, 10 minutes and endless mode.
 A hub world is used to changed between them.
 * Dynamic camera with Unity's Cinemachine to produce a transition effect between rooms.
 * Sound Effects: every scene comes with background music, and each movement, attack and item use uses sound effects.
+* Debug Console: an included command console that can be used for debugging by spawning enemies and items, changing player stats, and clearing the current room to speed up testing.

 ## Results and What Was Learnt
 The completed game is playable online [here](https://eleanoot.github.io/HEADHOME/index.html) (works best on Mozilla Firefox due to bugs within Unity's WebGL export).

-This project was my first completed video game.
+This project was my first completed video game and as a result I learnt a lot about game development from both the use of a game engine and a player's perspective.
+I learnt new skills within Unity such as adding animation, applying different levels of collision detection and combining numerous elements into forming a connected game.
+From a player perspective I also learnt to consider game design principles such as ensuring rooms were completable and the increasing challenge.

 ## Improvements
+WIth more time my algorithm for the natural spread of enemies and obstacles across the grid could be refined.
+The algorithm went through numerous versions during development and some edge cases remain where these entities will still be placed next to each other from this combination of implementations.
+A restructure would allow for a more optimised way of spreading entities, whether that come from cleaning the original code or even basing my implementation on another grid based method such as Conway's Game of Life.

+A number of polishing touches could also be added to provide extra immersion effects such as screenshake.
+The increasing difficulty could be adjusted to only allow the harder enemy variants to appear at higher numbered rooms.

 ## Video
 No art assets seen in the project are mine.

 [![Head Home Item Showcase](http://img.youtube.com/vi/aAaEPwPSld8E/0.jpg)](http://www.youtube.com/watch?v=aAaEPwPSld8 "Head Home Item Showcase")

+[FULL REEL TO COME]